 - Have I thought things through?

-If you want to know more about Spencer Johnson’s approach to decision-making, pick up a copy of his book, Yes Or No. It is a fast read, but is filled with much wisdom.
+If you want to know more about Spencer Johnson’s approach to decision-making, I encourage pick up a copy of his book, Yes Or No. It is a helpful resource for making life’s choices.